Mould Exposure Symptoms: Health Effects and When to Test

 Mycotoxins are toxic compounds produced by certain species of mould and fungi.

-These toxins can accumulate in indoor environments such as homes, workplaces, schools, or vehicles – particularly where there has been moisture, damp, condensation, or water damage.
+They can accumulate in indoor environments such as homes, workplaces, schools and vehicles, particularly where there has been:

 Exposure most commonly occurs through: